-- 1. During the period 2025-2028, Greece is allowed to deviate from and exceed the maximum growth rates of net expenditure as set by Council Recommendation $C/2025/661^9$ to the extent that the net expenditure in excess of these maximum growth rates is not more than: - i. the increase in defence expenditure in percent of GDP since 2024; - ii. provided that the deviation in excess of the maximum growth rates of net expenditure does not exceed 1.5 percent of GDP. - 2.
-In the years after 2028, Greece may still deviate from and exceed the maximum growth rates of net expenditure as set by a Council Recommendation in accordance with Articles 17 or 19 of Regulation (EU) 2024/1263, to the extent that the net expenditure in excess of these maximum growth rates is related to deliveries of military equipment contracted before end-2028 and remains within the overall cap mentioned above. - 3.
-In accordance with Article 22(7) of Regulation (EU) 2024/1263, the deviations from the maximum growth rates of net expenditure as set by the Council that are allowed by this Recommendation will not be recorded as debits in the control account of Greece.
+- 1. During the period 2025-2028, Poland is allowed to deviate from and exceed the maximum growth rates of net expenditure as set by Council Recommendation C/2025/642.10 to the extent that the net expenditure in excess of these maximum growth rates is not more than: - (i) the increase in defence expenditure in percent of GDP since 2021; - (ii) provided that the deviation in excess of the maximum growth rates of net expenditure does not exceed 1.5 percent of GDP. - 2.
+In the years after 2028, Poland may still deviate from and exceed the maximum growth rates of net expenditure as set by a Council Recommendation in accordance with Articles 17 or 19 of Regulation (EU) 2024/1263, to the extent that the net expenditure in excess of these maximum growth rates is related to deliveries of military equipment contracted before end-2028 and remains within the overall cap mentioned above.

-8 Council Regulation (EU) 2025/... establishing the Security Action for Europe (SAFE) through the Reinforcement of the European Defence Industry Instrument.
+9 Council Regulation (EU) 2025/... establishing the Security Action for Europe (SAFE) through the Reinforcement of the European Defence Industry Instrument.

-9 Council Recommendation of 21 January 2025 endorsing the national medium-term fiscal-structural plan of Greece (OJ C, C/2025/661, 10.2.2025, ELI: http://data.europa.eu/eli/C/2025/661/oj).
+Council Recommendation of 21 January 2025 endorsing the national medium-term fiscal-structural plan of Poland (OJ C, C/2025/642, 10.2.2025, ELI: http://data.europa.eu/eli/C/2025/642/oj).

-- 4. In order to ensure correct recording of the additional expenditure Greece is to include actual and planned data on total defence expenditure (COFOG division 02) and defence investment (COFOG division 02 P.51) and any expenditure to be financed by SAFE loans that are not covered in COFOG-02: - (a) for years T-4, T-3, T-2 and T-1 (with year T being the current year) in the reporting to the Commission (Eurostat) in accordance with Council Regulation (EU) No 479/2009; - (b) for years 2021 through year T (current year), in national medium-term fiscal structural plans and in annual progress reports in accordance with Articles 11(1) and 15, and 21(1) of Regulation (EU) 2024/1263; - (c) for years T (current year) and T+1 in draft budgetary plans in accordance with Regulation (EU) No 472/2013.
+- 3. In accordance with Article 22(7) of Regulation (EU) 2024/1263, the deviations from the maximum growth rates of net expenditure as set by the Council that are allowed by this Recommendation will not be recorded as debits in the control account of Poland. - 4.
+In order to ensure correct recording of the additional expenditure Poland is to include actual and planned data on total defence expenditure (COFOG division 02) and defence investment (COFOG division 02 P.51) and any expenditure financed to be by SAFE loans that are not covered in COFOG-02: - (a) for years T-4, T-3, T-2 and T-1 (with year T being the current year) in the reporting to the Commission (Eurostat) in accordance with Council Regulation (EU) No 479/2009; - (b) for years 2021 through year T (current year), in national medium-term fiscal structural plans and in annual progress reports in accordance with Articles 11(1) and 15, and 21(1) of Regulation (EU) 2024/1263; - (c) for years T (current year) and T+1 in draft budgetary plans in accordance with Regulation (EU) No 472/2013.

-This recommendation is addressed to Greece.
+This recommendation is addressed to Poland.